vacp2p/rfc/content/docs/rfcs/56/README.md

 ### Community Join Flow (peer is invited to join a Community)

-1. The peer is invited to join a Community by the Community owner, by sending a "CommunityInvitation" message.
+1. The Community owner and peer establish a 1:1 chat as described in [55/STATUS-1TO1-CHAT](/spec/55/).
-2. A peer generates a public/private key pair.
+2. The peer is invited to join a Community by the Community owner, by sending a "CommunityInvitation" message.
 3. The peer decrypts the "CommunityInvitation" message, and verifies the signature.
 4. The peer requests to join a Community by sending a "CommunityRequestToJoin" message to the Community.
 5. The Community owner MAY accept or reject the request.